leochilds/learnyounode-walkthrough/9. Juggling Async/walkthrough.md

 }
 ```

-Our function, as part of the for loop will scrool through index 0, 1 and 2.
+Our function, as part of the for loop will scroll through index 0, 1 and 2.
 We can use this as we have done before to access each part of a command line argument that we want.
 Skipping out the first 2 arguments:

 ```js
 function httpGet (index) {